Skip to article frontmatterSkip to article content

 • Doesn’t reduce peak memory but improves training stability

 Without these tricks?
 You’d need a data center.
 With them?
-You can do this on a consumer GPU.
+You can sort of do something at GPT-2 scale.

 Next Steps